ixmorrow/pmpp-Notes/Chapter 5 - Memory Architecture and Data Locality/notes.md

 ```

 May also be helpful to add input params to the kernel function to force the caller to pass in the size of M_ds and N_ds respectively so that the kernel code knows where on ends and the other begins.

+# PMPP UIUC Course - Spring 2018 (Lecture 5)

+* Global memory is implemented in DRAM - slow

+Tiling:
+- Partition data into subsets called Tiles
+- Handle data from each tile in a single thread block by:
+	- loading the tiles from global memory to shared memory using multiple threads to exploit memory-level parallelism
+	- performing the computation on data in shared memory means each thread can efficiently access any data element in the entire tile
+- load results from shared memory back into global memory

+When you do high performance programming, it's not a lot more lines of code.
+It may only be a few lines of code difference.
+But the engineering decisions that go into those lines of code are much more intentional.

+The professor suggests writing down the decisions that went into the design of our code because in a month we won't remember why.

+# CUDA Mode Lecture on Chapter 5

+Computational intensity - FLOP/Byte of memory transfer

+You can hide some of the memory transfer latency if other warps can compute while other warps are waiting for data from global memory to arrive.

+Implement flash attention from scratch?
+Not sure what flash attention is or how to implement it but will look into it.